compasjs/compas/docs/features/extending-the-cli.md

   // An optional executor.
 If a command does not have an executor, the executor of it's (recursive) parent is used.
   executor: cliExecutor,

-  // Validate the value if this command is dynamic (`modifiers.isDynamic').
+  // Extra prperties for 'modifiers.isDynamic' commands
+  dynamicValue: {
-  // Can return a Promise.
+    // Called when parsing the command.
+May return a Promise.
-  dynamicValidator: (value) => {
+    validator: (value) => {
       const isValid = [ "toggle", "add" ].includes(value);

       if (isValid) {
         return {
           isValid,
         }
       }

       // Full error message: "Invalid sub command 'xxx' for 'compas todo'.
 Allowed values are 'toggle' and 'add'. return {
         isValid, error: {
           message: "Allowed values are 'toggle' and 'add'.", }
       }
+    },

+    // Called for shell auto-complete, may return a promise.
+    // Depending on the shell that is used, some features may or may not work.
+    completions: () => {
+      return {
+        completions: [
+          {
+            // Get directory completions
+            type: "directory",
+          }, {
+            // Get file completions
+            type: "file",
+          }, {
+            // A direct completion for the user
+            type: "completion", name: "toggle",
+          }, {
+            // A direct completion for the user
+            type: "completion", name: "add",

+            // optional
+            description: "Add a new todo",
+          }, {
+            // Print message with specification and description
+            type: "value", specification: "string",

+            // Optional
+            description: "A todo name",
           }
+        ]
+      }
+    }
+  },
 };

 /**